 I snapped a photo of this red Ford pickup truck on their property.
 This photo might explain my obsession with the trendy red pick up truck images on my pillows and dish towels.

 With our Colorado Christmas tree strapped to the top of the car, we always stop for a greasy breakfast.
-We talk about what we want to do during the holidays and coordinate schedules as the boys head into finals.
+We talk about what we want to do during the holidays and coordinate schedules as our kids now navigate work and academic schedules.

 It’s a family tradition that includes Christmas music, cramped seating (we usually have two trees and boughs of holly).
 And, together we haul the trees into the house and configure the tree in a corner with the least amount of sunshine during the day.
 In Colorado, it’s not uncommon to have temps in the mid to high sixties.